Chinese hunger for Australia food leaves A$1 billion tax hole

 Daigou operate through an established network of prospective customers on popular Chinese online messaging app WeChat.
 They typically charge premiums of about 50 percent above the sticker price on Australian store shelves.

-While there are some similarities to tax concerns raised with those who buy and sell regularly on online platforms like Ebay, tracking daigou transactions has been made even more difficult for the Australian Tax Office (ATO) given they tend to take place in China.
+While there are some similarities to tax concerns raised with those who buy and sell regularly on online platforms like Ebay (EBAY.O), tracking daigou transactions has been made even more difficult for the Australian Tax Office (ATO) given they tend to take place in China.

 The ATO did not respond to requests for comment from Reuters.